kosmotema/bytemd/README.md

 The default entry of NPM package only supports modern browsers.
 To make legacy browsers (**IE9+**) work, You can compile it with ESNext -> ES5 transpilers, such as [Babel](https://babeljs.io/) or [SWC](https://swc.rs/).

-> The ES5 bundle will no longer be available after version 1.11.0.
-If you need it, you can use [version 1.11.0](https://unpkg.com/bytemd@1.11.0/dist/index.es5.min.js) or earlier versions

 Notice that polyfills are not included, and should be imported manually, see the [legacy browser example](https://github.com/kosmotema/bytemd/blob/main/examples/legacy-browser/index.html).

 ## Usage